add_filter( 'auto_update_plugin', '__return_true' );

 Ranking Van Halen’s First Six Albums

 It is said that music, like fate, reveals itself in waves—at times crashing in violent upheaval, at times receding into quiet memory.
-Van Halen, this band of jesters, did not just play rock ‘n roll, they embodied a reckless, divine laughter.
+Van Halen, this band of jesters, embodied a reckless, divine laughter.

 Their first six albums are an unchained rebellion against—well, what’ve you got?
 And so, in the spirit of inquiry and self-reflection, let us examine these works in order of importance.